MaximilianSoerenPollak/blog-posts/bubbletea-multimodel/bubbletea-multimodel.md

 ### The longer guide
 #### The issue
 [BubbleTea](https://github.com/charmbracelet/bubbletea) is a great library to make gorgeous TUI's in Go.
 It is my favourite library to create TUI's by far.
 However, one hurdle that I have encountered, is on working with multimple models.
-I looke around the internet and did not find solutions that I could understand.
+I looked around the internet and did not find solutions that I could understand.
-So in this blog post I would like to make a short example as a guide and help for others who struggel with that concept in BubbleTea.
+So in this blog post I would like to make a short example as a guide and help for others who struggle with that concept in BubbleTea.
 *Note: This is by no means the only way to solve this issue, I just found it the easiest to understand for me.*

 #### The solution